-Q: How long will EarthBuster’s machine last before I have to replace it?
+Q: How long will EarthBuster last before I have to replace it?

-A: The EarthBuster machine itself has been in the field for about 15 years now, and held up remarkably well.
+A: The EarthBuster machine itself has been in the field since the year 2000, and has held up remarkably well.
 We are not aware of anyone having to replace the machine in that time.
 We have polled those who bought the EarthBuster before the brand change, and we see that most of them have replaced the probe after a couple of hundred soil restorations for septic system jobs.
 The probe, of course, is a consumable, not unlike a drill bit or a saw blade.
 Even though it is extremely rugged, what it is asked to do is extremely demanding.
 It is not uncommon for a probe to bend, crack, or break over time–and especially if it’s frequently used with the air hammer in hard or rocky ground.

 Q: How much money can I make as an EarthBuster septic contractor?